DavidRommel/Notes/Python_Basic_Statistics/README.md

 ### Test Types
 #### Z-test
 * Used when the population standard deviation is **known**.
-* The test statistic is a Z-score, which indicates how many standard deviations below or above the population mean a data point is.
+* The test statistic is a z-score, which indicates how many standard deviations below or above the population mean a data point is.

    $\Large z = \frac{\bar{x} - \mu}{\frac{\sigma}{\sqrt{n}}}$
    * $\bar{x}$ is the sample mean